apix0n/daiku-alternatives/anilist/143270/readme.txt

-teaser key visual of the anime
+third key visual of the anime
+(i have trouble choosing which one to put)